Whitstable Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 30 years left, the property will be worth the same as a freehold for decades to come.
+It is generally accepted that a property with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement